vrotondo/flask-sqlalchemy-serialization-lab/README.md

 ### Task 1: Define the Problem

+Your application currently models customers and items, but there’s no direct way to track reviews that customers leave for the items they purchase.
+You also cannot yet serialize your data easily to share it via an API.

+Specifically, you need to:
+* Create a `Review` model to connect customers and items through their reviews.
+* Allow a customer to access their reviewed items through an association proxy.
+* Serialize models properly using Marshmallow to:
+  * Flatten nested relationships.
+  * Avoid recursion errors.
+  * Control which fields are included or excluded during serialization.

+Without solving these problems, it would be difficult to represent customer purchase histories, reviews, and item popularity in a structured, API-ready way.

 ### Task 2: Determine the Design

+To solve this, the design will follow these steps:

+1. Database Model Updates:
+  * Create a `Review` model as a join table with `comment`, `customer_id`, and `item_id`.
+  * Establish proper `back_populates` relationships between `Customer`, `Item`, and `Review`.
+  * Add an association proxy to the `Customer` model so customers can easily access their items via reviews.

+2. Serialization Strategy:
+  * Create Marshmallow schemas for each model (`CustomerSchema`, `ItemSchema`, `ReviewSchema`).
+  * Use `fields.Nested` to serialize relationships between models.
+  * Exclude fields that could cause circular recursion:
+    * In `CustomerSchema`, exclude items and reviews from nested outputs.
+    * In `ItemSchema`, exclude reviews and customers from nested outputs.
+    * In `ReviewSchema`, exclude item and customer from nested outputs.

+3. Testing:
+  * Create and seed the database with initial customers, items, and reviews.
+  * Verify relationships using Flask shell.
+  * Run unit tests to validate model relationships, association proxies, and serialization outputs.

+Following this structure will ensure your data models are complete, your serialization is correct, and your application is robust against recursion errors.

 ### Task 3: Develop, Test, and Refine the Code